There’s a Big Chance Your Sea Salt Has Plastic In It | Reader's Digest

 Millions of people worldwide have converted from table salt to sea salt in recent years.
 Sea salt, which is acquired by evaporating seawater, is known to contain beneficial trace minerals and elements that are absent from table salt.
 Since table salt is typically mined from underground salt deposits, it is heavily processed to eliminate these essential nutrients.
 Besides added iodine to help maintain a healthy thyroid, the refining process takes out any excess elements for a silkier texture.

 As such, nutritionists have promoted the magnesium, calcium, potassium, iron, and zinc found in sea salt, all of which help keep the body’s electrolytes in balance.
-Moreover, the course, crystallized aspect of sea salt generally carries more flavor than powdered table salt.
+Moreover, the coarse, crystallized aspect of sea salt generally carries more flavor than powdered table salt.
 After the controversial health issue of salt that has arisen in recent years, sea salt has since become the more desirable option for health enthusiasts and professional chefs throughout the globe.

 But new research points to another ingredient in sea salt that we bet you won’t find on the label: microplastics.
-The study, published in the scientific journal Scientific Reports earlier this year, studied 17 commercial salt brands from eight different countries to identify any plastic particles.
+The study, published in the scientific journal Scientific Reports earlier this year, studied 17 commercial salt brands from eight different countries (including the U.S. and UK) to identify any plastic particles.

 By dissolving the salt in water and filtering it through a filter membrane, they were able to see what was left over.
 The results?
 They found microplastic in all but one brand.